 Process documentation serves to depict how your process executes.
 There isn’t any question that you can replicate these steps for every process.
 Once done, you will have easy-to-understand diagrams that are also easily updated.

 To illustrate, here is how you could document the new hire onboarding process:

 Process boundaries: Ongoing engagement and team building.

-Process outputs: Placing the new hire with their immediate team.
+Process outputs: Place the new hire with their immediate team.

-Process inputs: Offer letters, first office visit, orientation, training, and more.
+Process inputs: Offer letters, first office visits, orientation, training, and more.

-Process activities: First-week itinerary, providing access credentials to company systems and networks, welcome emails, session debriefs, office tours, meet and greets, provide necessary work tools and equipment, regular check-ins, new hire experience surveys.
+Process activities: First-week itinerary, providing access credentials to company systems and networks, welcome emails, session debriefs, office tours, meet and greets, providing necessary work tools and equipment, regular check-ins, new hire experience surveys.

 Process roles: HR and frontline managers.

 - Company equipment maintenance process

 Why is it crucial to document business processes?